nshiab/simple-data-analysis/CONTRIBUTING.md

 ## 4 - Final tests

-When all the steps above are dealt with, it's time to run the final test `npm run allTests` which will also build the library with your changes.
+When all the steps above are dealt with, it's time to run the final test `npm run all-tests` which will also build the library with your changes.

 Make sure to correct any remaining problems, like linter warnings.